Pabau GO app

 Dietitians use templates to standardize patient education, personalize recommendations (calorie targets, macronutrient ratios, food restrictions), and create documented guidance that patients can follow at home and reference between appointments.

 Yes.
-Research shows patients given a written, structured eating plan are significantly more likely to follow through on dietary changes than those receiving verbal advice only.
+Patients given a written, structured eating plan tend to follow through on dietary changes more consistently than those receiving verbal advice alone.
 A tangible template with meal examples and clear targets removes ambiguity.

 Absolutely.
 Templates can be adapted for cardiovascular health (lower sodium, DASH framework), diabetes (carbohydrate consistency, fiber emphasis), weight loss (portion-controlled, higher protein), and other conditions.
 The template provides the structure; clinical customization adds the safety net for specific diagnoses.